python/peps/README.rst

 -------------------

 See the `build documentation <./docs/build.rst>`__ for full instructions on how to render PEPs locally.
-In summary:
+In summary, run the following in a fresh, activated virtual environment:

 .. code-block:: bash